illuminate6060/SpotGF/README.md

 ### Data preparation
-Sprod workflow requires two mandatory files, a `input.gem` (with "\t" or "," as the delimiter) for gene expression data,
+The SpotGF workflow requires only one mandatory file for the expression and position of each gene of the user's SRT data, namely `input.gem` (with "\t" or "," as delimiters).
+I also have compiled some data format conversion codes to facilitate users of SpotGF：https://github.com/illuminate6060/SpotGF_data_form_change.
+A simple example is shown below:

 |geneID|x|y|MIDCount|
 |-----|-----|-----|-----|